jupi421/colbuilder/docs/data/README.md

 ## Customization

-Users can potentially customize the Colbuilder pipeline by modifying these data files:
+Users can potentially customize the ColBuilder pipeline by modifying these data files:

 - Edit `crosslinks.csv` to change add further crosslink definitions.
 New residue types must also be added to the custom MODELLER libraries
 - Modify `template.fasta` or `template.pdb` to use a different reference structure for homology modeling.
 - Adjust force field parameters in `amber99/` files for specialized simulations.

-**Note**: Modifying these files should be done with caution and understanding of their impact on the Colbuilder pipeline.
+**Note**: Modifying these files should be done with caution and understanding of their impact on the ColBuilder pipeline.

 ## File Formats